beckafly/insulatejs/README.md

 To create a global constant:

 	insulate.createConstant() will create a constant in a global namespace.
-Needs a name and optional data to set the constant
+Needs a name and optional value to set the constant

 	example
 	insulate.createConstant("MYCONST", "hello world")
 	If you choose not to pass the second argument, you can set the constant later.